Index Server Cloud

 Scaling Horizontally with Index Server Cloud

-Indexing engines have a limit to the number of objects that you can index or content index on a single node.
-For applications where you plan to index more objects than the maximum for a single Index Server, you can add multiple nodes to a Index Server cloud and distribute the data across as many physical servers as you need.
-Horizontal scalability overcomes the inherent limitations with regards to the number of objects that you can index in a single node.
+Indexing engines limit the number of objects that you can index or content index on a single node.
+If you need to index more objects than the maximum for a single Index Server, you can add multiple nodes to a Index Server cloud and distribute the data across as many physical servers as you need.
+Horizontal scalability overcomes the inherent limitations with the number of objects that you can index in a single node.

 Components of Index Server Cloud